Matthew-Hsu/PiPass/README.md

     ->  sudo apt-get install bridge-utils -y
     ->  sudo apt-get install p7zip-full -y

+This would also be a good point where you would install the correct WiFi driver for your WiFi USB dongle.

-Download PiPass from the 1.51 branch as a zip file and extract the contents on your local machine.
+Now download PiPass from the 1.51 branch as a zip file and extract the contents on your local machine.
 You will notice three directories inside PiPass: etc, opt, and var.
 These three directories are the locations where you want to install PiPass (e.g., Linux root locations would be /etc/, /opt/, and /var/).
 Go ahead and merge the directories and it will be safe to overwrite the files with PiPass' configuration files.

 For security sake, PiPass will only work on the Nintendo 3DS systems that you authorize.
 Access the PiPass Dashboard by opening up a web browser on a device of your choice and enter your Raspberry Pi's IP address into the address bar.
 The PiPass Dashboard should be displayed.
 Go to your Nintendo 3DS and open up your connection settings to find out your 3DS' MAC address.
 Once you have your MAC address, you can add it to the authenticated list by doing the following: